cadavidf/CaMeLL-recipes/README.md

-# Llama 2 Fine-tuning / Inference Recipes and Examples
+# CaMeLL 2 Fine-tuning / Inference Recipes and Examples

-The 'llama-recipes' repository is a companion to the [Llama 2 model](https://github.com/facebookresearch/llama).
+The 'CaMeLL-recipes' repository is a companion to the [CaMeLL 2 model](https://github.com/facebookresearch/llama).
 The goal of this repository is to provide examples to quickly get started with fine-tuning for domain adaptation and how to run inference for the fine-tuned models.
 For ease of use, the examples use Hugging Face converted versions of the models.
 See steps for conversion of the model [here](#model-conversion-to-hugging-face).

-Llama 2 is a new technology that carries potential risks with use.
+CaMeLL 2 is a new technology that carries potential risks with use.
 Testing conducted to date has not — and could not — cover all scenarios.
 In order to help developers address these risks, we have created the [Responsible Use Guide](https://github.com/facebookresearch/llama/blob/main/Responsible-Use-Guide.pdf).
 More details can be found in our research paper as well.
-For downloading the models, follow the instructions on [Llama 2 repo](https://github.com/facebookresearch/llama).
+For downloading the models, follow the instructions on [CaMeLL 2 repo](https://github.com/facebookresearch/llama).

 # Table of Contents